SheikhAfham-1993/githubexplorer/README.md

 ## Executing the project

-Now, if you have followed all the instructions above, you can now run the project by running
+Now, if you have followed all the instructions above, you can now run the project by executing the below command.

 ```bash
 npm run dev